RazrFalcon/roxmltree/README.md

 *Note:* tree crates may use different *xml-rs* crate versions.

-You can try it yourself using `cargo bench --features benchmark`
+You can try it yourself by running `cargo run --release` in the `benches` dir.

 [xml-rs]: https://crates.io/crates/xml-rs
 [xmlparser]: https://crates.io/crates/xmlparser